Eokn/PostPlace/README.md

 ## Features

-1. a user can sign up for an account, sign in, sign in via google, or use a guest account.
+1. A user can sign up for an account, sign in, sign in via google, or use a guest account.
+2. A user can search for posts fitting their criteria.
+3. A user can visit registered users' pages where they can see an activity feed.
-2. A signed-in user can make, edit, delete, or like posts.
+4. A signed-in user can make, edit, delete, or like posts.
-3. A signed-in user can make, delete or like comments tied to a specific post by visiting its page.
+5. A signed-in user can make, delete or like comments tied to a specific post by visiting its page.
-4. All actions where applicable will be displayed in real time to all users.
+6. All actions where applicable will be displayed in real time to all users.
-5. Actions are saved to a database so data is persistent across visits.
+7. Actions are saved to a database so data is persistent across visits.
-6. The site has different views dependent on window size and looks normal / functions properly down to 250px width.
+8. The site has different views dependent on window size and looks normal / functions properly down to 250px width.

+### How to search for posts

+1. You can search by title or by tags or both on the home page.
+If searching by title, simply type in the phrase you'd like to search by into the 'Search Posts' input area and then press the SEARCH button.
+2. If searching by tags or by tags and title, type in a tag and then press enter.
+It will appear box as a chip, which you can delete if you want.
+You can repeat this process to search for multiple tags at once.
+To initiate the search, press the SEARCH button.

+### How to visit an activity feed

+1. Visit a post's page.
+2. You can click on the creator's name or the commentors' names to visit their activity feeds.

 ### How to interact with posts